kildom/triwasm/doc/notes/triwasm.md

     * --permissive-errors=N - error will stop after the first N errors (default 1)
     * --permissive-errors=all - errors will not stop the compilation
     * --permissive-errors=stage - compilation will stop between stages if previous stage reported the errors
+  * Exported and imported globals and tables are almost the same.
+    * The configuration files decides how they are handled:
+      * slot in exports table: global - direct value, table - triVM pointer to 32-bit length followed by 32-bit entries
+      * imported functions: reading, writing, and for table: querying and changing size
+      * the imported functions can be shared, then first parameter is global/table id.
+    * Only difference is: If global/table is exported and missing in configuration, export attributes is ignored and it is compiled as normal global/table.
+If global/table is imported and missing in configuration, then compilation error will be reported.

 * Add triVM extensions:
   * Memory mappings: